StockNews Manual

 The first question is whether ABF's share of the AI-substrate profit pool is widening, stable, or contracting — and whether Ajinomoto can convert that share into reported earnings.

 Leaf 1.3 — No competitor has won high-volume FC-BGA dielectric film displacement.
 Resonac's MCL-E-78G, Sekisui's interlayer film, Asahi Kasei DA-Series, Sumitomo Bakelite, Mitsubishi Chemical — multiple credible adjacent peers — but zero production wins for high-volume CPU/GPU substrate dielectric as of May 2026.
 Resonac is the most credible long-term threat (TSMC Excellent Performance Award 2025; JOINT3 27-member consortium).
-Verdict: ✅ supported short-term, ⚠️ partial 5+ year.
+Verdict: ✅A supported short-term, ⚠️B partial 5+ year.

 V. Valuation Expectations Test (L1B)